strekmann/node-boilerplate/README.md

 Node Boilerplate
 ================

-This is a boilerplate inteded to get you fast up to speed when developing node.js web applications.
+This is a boilerplate intended to get you fast up to speed when developing node.js web applications.

 Based on
 --------